DreamOfTheRedChamber/system-design-interviews/Scenario_VideoStreaming.md

   * Peer fill: Available OCAs within the same manifest cluster or the same subnet
   * Tier fill: Available OCAs outside the manifest cluster configuration
   * Cache fill: Direct download from S3

+* Different server tiers:
+  * At locations that deliver very large amounts of traffic, we use a tiered infrastructure — high throughput servers (up to 100Gbps) are used to serve very popular content and high capacity storage servers (200TB+) are used to serve the tail of the catalog.
+We need to rank content based on popularity to properly organize it within these tiers.

 * Fill pattern reference: https://openconnect.zendesk.com/hc/en-us/articles/360035618071-Fill-patterns